briardew/MiCASA/README.md

 # miCASA

-MODIS support and other improvements to CASA
+MODIS and other Improvements to CASA (miCASA).